Here are some tips for troubleshooting transcription issues you may encounter.

 - Make sure the files you've imported or recorded have been fully processed and uploaded to the cloud.
 You can monitor file syncing from the app.

-- Make sure you are using a stable internet connection.
+- Ensure you have a stable internet connection.

 - Check our status page to see if there are any ongoing issues.